-The six-week-long 2002 excavation opened three wide trenches $(2 \times 6 \text{ m})$ that extended across and onto the eastern bedrock rim of the arroyo (fig. 4-35).
-Lateral extensions of these trenches brought the total excavated area to 40 m including a total of 8 m along the arroyo floor.
+The six-week-long 2002 excavation opened three wide trenches $(2 \times 6 \text{ m})$ that extended across and onto the eastern bedrock rim of the arroyo.
+Lateral extensions of these trenches brought the total excavated area to 40 m2 including a total of 8 m along the arroyo floor.

-The gully was found to extend for at least 20 m and was surprisingly narrow.
-The 2-m-wide gully had the appearance of an eroded animal trail incised into the soft sandstone bed rock (fig. 4-36).
+The gully was found to extend for at least 20 m and was surprisingly narrow (fig. 4-36).
+The 2-m-wide gully had the appearance of an eroded animal trail incised into the soft sandstone bedrock (fig. 4-37).
 The excavation across the gully axis identified five zones.
 Zone I is Permian-age sandstone bedrock.
 Zone II is the gully fill containing the bison bones and artifacts.
-Zone III is an erosional cut and fill event that removed a portion of Zone II and replaced it with coarse sand.
+Zone III is an erosional cut-and-fill event that removed a portion of Zone II and replaced it with coarse sand.
 An attempt to date this event failed.
 The hackberry seeds selected for dating appear to be intrusive into the deposit.
-Zone IV may be the upward fining of sediments from the Zone III event or an independent depositional event.
-Pedogenesis in Zone IV reflects stability on this landform around 500 rybp.
-Zone V is aeolian sand redeposited from the Beaver River floodplain alluvium.
+Zone IV may be the upward-fining of sediments from the Zone III event or an independent depositional event.
+Pedogenesis in Zone IV reflects stability on this landform around 500 14C yrs B.P.
+Zone V is eolian sand sourced from the Beaver River floodplain alluvium.